 As ever, bad acting, direction or screenplay logic can again strip you back a state, but it’s in this third state where the thousands of man-hours of filmmaking weaves a magic and very personal spell.
 You could say that’s the end of this theory, but I wasn’t completely honest with the title, you see there is a fourth.
 We reach the denouement.
 Roll end credits.
 The ushers have collected the patrons’ leftover popcorn and you are on the journey home.
 It’s only then, if a film has truly touched you, that it's possible to experience the fourth and best state of all.
 Although the film has long finished, a part of it lives on in you.
 When you navigate the supermarket aisles you find yourself imagining you’re piloting an X-wing fighter down the trench run from Star Wars.
 Or when taking a swim, when something moves in the water, you think of John William’s theme from Jaws.
 You find yourself moulding your mashed potatoes into the shape of Devil’s Tower from Close Encounters or saying ‘Cool and the Gang’ without even remembering picking it up from Pulp Fiction.
 There’s a myriad of instances and film moments.
 Everyone has their own.
 These are just examples of things I’ve found myself doing.
 The quotes, the characters and the story, and a part of the experience stays with you and becomes a part of your life forever.
 For me, that’s what I’ve always loved.
 For me, that’s the magic of cinema.

 What if he did run?
 How would the campaign look.
 Continuing the what if question superrocketman has created Kanye2020 badges, or buttons if you're a yank.
-Available from £1.99 from the superrocketman shop.
+Removed them in 2018 due to Kanye's comments.

 So is Kanye really gonna run for the 2020 US election?
-The limited edition Kanye West 2020 prints are now available to buy in the superrocketman store.
-Get one now in the superrocketman shop.
+The limited edition Kanye West 2020 prints were available to buy in the superrocketman store but we removed them in 2018